insolt/DietPlannerFront/README.md

 users login with email and password,
 Mobile First approach.

-Frontend part of application uses React library as a core.
-Data is stored in MySQL MariaDB database.
+Frontend part of application uses React library as a core, Express supports backend logics whilst data is stored in MySQL MariaDB database.

 Partialy working application is available on <a href="https://mealplanner.networkmanager.pl"> here... </a>

+More featurs are going to be available soon!